-The call for sectoral projects is underway.
+The call for sectoral project proposals is underway.
 We await project outlines between 6 May and 30 June.
-Grants will be awarded for projects to support the civic sector, such as infrastructure funding (training, awareness-raising, consultancy), measures to increase public awareness about what organisations do, or for instance monitoring laws that affect their activities.
+Grants will be awarded for projects to support the civic sector, such as infrastructure funding (training, awareness-raising, consultancy), measures to increase public awareness about what organizations do, or for instance monitoring laws that affect their activities.

 In a reference to the upcoming call for proposals for civic society sectoral projects as a part of the Active Citizens Fund – National we would like to invite you to the matchmaking online meeting which will be held on 23rd April 2020 (from 10 a.m. to 1 p.m CET) at the online platform.

 The call for thematic projects is underway.
 We await project outlines between 10 February and 15 April.
 Foundations, associations, social cooperatives, rural housewife circles, and other organisations can apply for co-financing.
 Grants will be awarded for activities in three areas, which are active citizenship, human rights and equal treatment, and empowerment of vulnerable groups.